redvasily/fcollections/README.rst

 Status
 ======

-FVector has successfully be extended to support all methods needed for a quicksort implementation.
+Extended FVector to support all methods needed for a quicksort implementation.

 .. _pcollections: http://pcollections.org/